Today I went to the Bronx zoo with the girls and saw giraffes and monkeys.

 She didn't know.
 She just "made it up."

-But when we got to the zoo we saw an actual Honeywell Street across from the park.
+But when we got to the zoo we saw the actual Honeywell Street across from the park.

 Later I was telling this to Melissa Ivey.
 Then as I was telling her remembered that Melissa had earlier this afternoon said that she really loved honey, really loved a lot of it in her tea.
 She loves her honey well, I thought.